$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 An Assistant Personnel Analyst performs professional personnel work of moderate complexity related to areas such as classification and compensation, personnel rules and policies, recruitment and examinations, and employer-employee relations, which are subject to closer supervision and review than work by a Personnel Analyst.

-A Personnel Analyst performs a variety of complex journey-level professional personnel work related to classification of positions, wage and salary and benefit administration, personnel policies, rules, and procedures, recruitment and selection, equal employment opportunity and affirmative action programs and services, and employer-employee relations.
+A Personnel Analyst performs a variety of complex journey-level professional personnel work related to classification of positions, wage and salary and benefit administration, personnel policies, rules, and procedures, recruitment and selection, equal employment opportunity and affirmative action programs and services, and employee and labor relations.

 A Supervising Personnel Analyst is responsible for the day-to-day supervision of one or more assigned functional units of a personnel program and personally performs the more responsible and complex technical and professional assignments related to recruitment and selection, testing, job classification, compensation, organizational analysis, staff development and training, and the development of rules, policy, and procedures.
 An incumbent in this class is required to apply a thorough knowledge of laws and regulations, rules, and procedures in the performance of duties.